-Is It Springtime For Putin And Republicans?
+Is it Still Springtime For Putin And Republicans?

 This week, in a related trial in federal court, former Trump campaign chairman Paul Manafort has been shown to have extensive entanglements with Russians.
 These include debts to Oleg Deripaska, a member of Putin's inner circle of associates, who has sued him for $25 million.

-How seriously should we take any of this?
 Some are asking whether Manafort's exposure to Russian pressure and influence might be a reflection of Trump's own.
 That spurs a defensive reaction from the presidents' staunchest supporters, such as the guys in the T-shirts, who may regard it all as a kind of joke.
 Or perhaps it was just their way of trolling the world or letting us know how much they disliked the Democrats.
 And if seeing that message was also a hoot for Putin, so be it.

-Paul speaks for the "what's the big deal" school by saying Russia did nothing that other countries don't do "all the time."
+Paul speaks for the "who cares?" wing of the party by saying Russia did nothing that other countries don't do "all the time."
 Like his father, the iconoclastic libertarian and frequent presidential candidate, Ron Paul, the Kentucky senator is quick to note the instances of U.S. interference in elections abroad.

-For those who take their cues directly from Trump, all tales of Russian influence and interference are distractions at best and border on being a conspiracy against the Trump regime.
+For those who take their cues directly from Trump, all tales of Russian influence and interference are distractions that border on being a conspiracy against the Trump regime.
 It has been called a "coup in slow motion" by more than one commentator on the right.

 Of course, many Republicans have not changed their view of Putin or his government.
 Arizona Republican Sen. John McCain continues to call Putin "a thug" and denounces his "vile attacks on democracy."
 The conventional view among congressional leaders is that Mueller's investigation of Russian interference should go forward and that Putin cannot be trusted.